PaulLGibbs/nevermore/frontend/nevermore-front/README.md

 * cd into folder nevermore/frontend/nevermore-front

+* add api key nevermore/frontend/nevermore-front/components/twLogin.
+Line 9. (i cant put this on github)

-* Run "npm install"
+* Run "npm install"  in terminal

-* "npm start" in windows cmd or mac/linux terminal, then default browser will popup with the webpage on localhost.
+* Run "npm start" in windows cmd or mac/linux terminal, then default browser will popup with the webpage on localhost.

 * Open up folder in code editor.
 I highly recommend vscode run "code ." to start coding in vscode.